Delft: Early history

 After the Act of Abjuration was proclaimed in 1581, Delft became the de facto capital of the newly independent Dutch Republic, as the seat of the Stadtholder, the Prince of Orange.

 When William was shot dead on 10 July 1584 by Balthazar Gerards in the hall of the Prinsenhof (now the Prinsenhof Museum), the family's traditional burial place in Breda was still in the hands of the Spanish.
 Therefore, he was buried in the Delft Nieuwe Kerk (New Church), starting a tradition for the House of Orange that has continued to the present day.

 Around this time, Delft also occupied a prominent position in the field of printing.

 A number of Italian glazed earthenware makers settled in the city and introduced a new style.
 The tapestry industry also flourished when famous manufacturer François Spierincx moved to the city.
-In the 17th century, Delft experienced a new heyday, thanks to the presence of an office of the Dutch East India Company (VOC) (opened in 1602) and the manufacture of Delft Blue china.
+In the 17th century, Delft experienced a new heyday, thanks to the presence of an office of the Dutch East India Company (VOC) (opened in 1602) and the manufacture of Delftware, a distinctive style of blue and white pottery.

 The population in 1848 was estimated at 15,000 inhabitants.

 A number of notable artists based themselves in the city, including Leonard Bramer, Carel Fabritius, Pieter de Hoogh, Gerard Houckgeest, Emanuel de Witte, Jan Steen, and Johannes Vermeer.

 Reinier de Graaf and Antonie van Leeuwenhoek received international attention for their scientific research.